 For a limited time only, get FREE 1GB data with a Flexiroam Starter Pack.
 You can even use this data in 53 other countries!
 Just pay for shipping and start surfing!
 Get your FREE 1GB Starter Pack via this link.
 While stocks last.

 Alternatively, you can always download an offline map on Google Maps and try to find your way around.
 This works and works best if you’re super confident in reading the map, and you can’t view bus and train times with the offline map.

 The biggest question I had while looking for accommodation was, “Which neighborhood should I stay in in New York?” since everything is so spread out.
 Should I stay in the heart of it all–Manhattan and contend with the noise and crowds?
 Or somewhere in Williamsburg or Brooklyn–where it’s much quieter and rental prices are cheaper, but I’d have to commute into Manhattan every day?

 After much deliberation, I decided to stay in Manhattan, so it was convenient to hop back to our hotel any time during the day (which was a really wise choice!).

 If this is your first time to New York, I would recommend staying in Manhattan, particularly in Midtown.
-Prices are a bit high here, but you may be able to snag something if you book early.
+Prices are a bit high here, but you may be able to snag an affordable Airbnb if you book early.
 Otherwise, prices get a little cheaper once you move South towards Tribeca.
 Bear in mind though, Manhattan is a very busy city so be ready to put up with street noises.
 There seems to be construction going on everywhere too, so get some ear plugs!